pudly/schmopera-hugo/content/articles/Monstrous Child.md

 It's not for young kids, it's probably for teenagers and up

-It's a teenage coming-of-age story, but she happesn to be a half-dead, half-alive goddess who lives in the Norse underworld

 She's the ultimate teenage girl who is having the worst time in life

-\**goddess from the waist up, rotting corpse from the waist down**
+\*_goddess from the waist up, rotting corpse from the waist down_*

 She's aware that she smells because she's rotten - **general self esteem issues**

-\**she falls for Baldr, who is the first guy who be nice to her**
+\*_she falls for Baldr, who is the first guy who be nice to her_*

-\**Simon** - It's probably the only opera where the last person standing is the female lead
+\*_Simon_* - It's probably the only opera where the last person standing is the female lead

 I've harvested other operas for model

-\**the ending is inspired by Peter Grimes - gods dying in the distance, Hel stuck alone**
+\*_the ending is inspired by Peter Grimes - gods dying in the distance, Hel stuck alone_*

 It's quite an eclectic opera, I think

-\**learned about text clarity and tessitura through process, comparing range to what he knows about brass instruments - ie. trumpet is similar to soprano**
+\*_learned about text clarity and tessitura through process, comparing range to what he knows about brass instruments - ie. trumpet is similar to soprano_*

-\**surprised by the variety of voices even within a voice type**
+\*_surprised by the variety of voices even within a voice type_*

 I kind of assumed there was a soprano model, and sopranos sounded something like that